-Palatine is only thirty miles from the Chicago Loop, and fourteen miles from O’Hare International Airport.
+Palatine is only 30 miles from the Chicago Loop and 14 miles from O’Hare International Airport.
 Access to major highways, such as Interstate 90, Illinois Route 53, and U.S. Highways 12 and 14, allow convenient access to major economic activity and nearby rural environments.
 Multiple interstate motor freight carriers are located in Palatine.
 Also, the Union Pacific Railroad (Metra) provides commuter service from Harvard to the Chicago Loop and nearby Chicago Executive Airport offers extensive facilities for private and corporate aircraft.

-Annexations have expanded the Village to its current twelve square miles and a population of approximately 67,500.
+Annexations have expanded the Village to its current 12 square miles and a population of approximately 69,350.
 Substantial unincorporated and undeveloped areas have been annexed to the Village in previous years.
 Palatine’s neighbors are the Villages of Arlington Heights, Deer Park, Inverness, and Schaumburg and the City of Rolling Meadows.

 The Village of Palatine is committed to a growth that augments the tax base and ensures a continued high level of services to its residents.
 Over the past few years the Village has experienced an unprecedented amount of building activity, including single-family, multi-family and commercial developments.

 The attractiveness of Palatine can be attributed to the high quality of life that the Village has to offer.
 Palatine has a Village government that meets the needs of the community.
-The Council-Manager form of government functions under a Mayor and Council of six members, elected for four year terms on a district basis.
-The appointed Village Manager is in charge of daily administration and implementation of policy set by the Village Council.
+The Council-Manager form of government functions under a Mayor and Council of six members, elected for four-year terms on a district basis.
+The appointed Village Manager is in charge of daily administration and implementation of policies set by the Village Council.
 The Manager, in turn, appoints department heads and staff.

-Lake Michigan water was brought to Palatine through the cooperative efforts of Palatine, three neighboring communities and the water supplier, the City of Evanston.
+Lake Michigan water was brought to Palatine through the cooperative efforts of Palatine and three neighboring communities and the water supplier, the City of Evanston.
 The water is softer and provides a constant supply for years to come.